-Converting from Natural Gas to LP / Propane
+Conversion to LP/Propane

 The furnace was shipped from the factory equipped to operate on natural gas.
-Conversion to LP / Propane gas must be performed by qualified service personnel using a factory supplied conversion kit.
+Conversion to LP/propane gas must be performed by qualified service personnel using a factory supplied conversion kit.
 Failure to use the proper conversion kit can cause fire, explosion, property damage, carbon monoxide poisoning, personal injury, or death.

-Conversion to LP / Propane is detailed in the installation instructions provided with the conversion kit.
-Generally, this will require the replacement of the burner orifices and the spring assembly in the pressure regulator.
-Approved conversion kits are listed below:
+Conversion to LP/propane is detailed in the installation instructions provided with the conversion kit.
+Generally, this will require the replacement of the burner orifices and adding a jumper switch on the gas valve pressure regulator.
+See Figure 22 (page 27) for jumper switch location.